-Students who have commitments that interfere with chapel attendance like work schedules, academic internships or commuter students who are unable to attend Tuesday morning chapel can apply for the CLW Virtual Completion Program.
-CLW virtual completion program will excuse the attendance of inperson CLW Credits, but students will be required to watch 10 chapel services online and complete a 250-word summary of each one.
+Students who have commitments that interfere with chapel attendance like work schedules, academic internships or commuter students who are unable to attend Tuesday morning chapels apply for the CLW Virtual Completion Program.
+Upon approval the CLW virtual completion program will excuse the attendance of in-person CLW Credits, but students will be required to watch 10 chapel services from the current semester online and complete a 250-word summary of each one.
 Summaries are due by the last day of classes each semester.

 To apply for the CLW virtual completion program please email campusministries@cn.edu for more information.
 Students who are still under warning, probation or suspension will not be eligible for the CLW Virtual Completion Program.
 Documents for the CLW Virtual Completion Program must be completed by the add/drop date each semester.
 Approval or denial of the waiver form will be sent to the student within 5 business days after receiving the waiver form.